 Holds may be placed on items found in the library catalog and users will be notified via email when the item is available for pickup at the Information Center Level 3 counter.
 Users with campus mailboxes may request delivery of items.

 Library staff at the Information Center & Circulation Desk, Level 3, are available to retrieve library materials for users who need assistance.
 Library staff will make every effort to immediately retrieve the needed material within the limitations of staff availability.
-When planning extensive library research that requires the retrieval of multiple volumes, contact Disability Services for Students for assistance.
+When planning extensive library research that requires the retrieval of multiple volumes, contact Office for Disability Equity for assistance.

 No-cost, self-service book scanners are available for all library visitors.
 They are located on level 3 of the Mansfield Library near the Paw Print and allow easy copying of most library materials converting them to multiple file types, including screen-readable PDFs.
 Please note that these machines do not have text-to-speech capability.
 Fee based scanning services are available at the Paw Print